-In 2019-20 the District used \$4 million in State security grant to enhance the District's single point of entry and implement additional school security upgrades at District schools and provided \$0.8 million to charter schools.
+In fiscal year 2019-20 the District used \$4 million in State security grant to enhance the District's single point of entry and implement additional school security upgrades at District schools and provided \$0.8 million to charter schools.

-In FY2020-21 the District used \$3.3 million in State security funding to upgrade school security hardware and provided \$0.7 million to charter schools.
+In fiscal year 2020-21 the District used \$3.3 million in State security funding to upgrade school security hardware and provided \$0.7 million to charter schools.
 In addition, the District is using Federal funding in the E-rate program to further improve its infrastructure to support security cameras.

-In FY2021-22 the District identified local funding to continue to upgrade and replace security cameras.
+In fiscal year 2021-22 the District identified local funding to continue to upgrade and replace security cameras.
 The State Security Grant funds provided another \$3.3 million for District schools and \$0.7 million for charter schools to continue upgrading school security hardware.

-In FY2022-23 The State security grant funding identified approximately \$1.9 million to fund school hardening needs identified in the Florida Safe School Assessment Tool (FSSAT) completed by District and charter schools.
+In fiscal year 2022-23 The State security grant funding identified approximately \$1.9 million to fund school hardening needs identified in the Florida Safe School Assessment Tool (FSSAT) completed by District and charter schools.

-In FY2023-24 The District did not receive State security grant funding, however, in this year's DEFP \$51 million in new safety/security funding is included to address intercoms and security communications equipment as well as address safety and security concerns district-wide.
+In fiscal year 2023-24, the District will receive State security grant funding for approximately \$3.6 million, and in this year's DEFP, \$51 million in new safety/security funding is included to address intercoms and security communications equipment as well as address safety and security concerns district-wide.